-PhD in exercise science, Associate Professor, Fitness Department, Gdansk University of Physical Education and Sport (AWFiS).
+Anna Szumilewicz holds a PhD in Exercise Science and is an Associate Professorwithin the Fitness Department at Gdansk University of Physical Education and Sport (AWFiS).

-Since 2011 she has been actively cooperating with EuropeActive (EA).
+Anna has been actively cooperating with EuropeActive (EA) since 2011.
 As a member of Professional Standards Committee, she has been involved in developing EA’s Standards at various EQF levels.
-She has been an expert in the EA’s projects on "Relevance of Sector and International Qualifications and Frameworks to the EQF" (SIQAF) and "Blueprint for Skills Cooperation and Employment in Active Leisure".
+She has also been an expert in the EA’s projects on "Relevance of Sector and International Qualifications and Frameworks to the EQF" (SIQAF) and "Blueprint for Skills Cooperation and Employment in Active Leisure"

 In Poland, she is a member of the Presidium of the Council for Education and Training of Physical Culture Professionals at the Polish Ministry of Sport and Tourism.
-She is an expert on education at the National Methodology-Training Centre of the Society for the Promotion of Physical Culture (KOMSz TKKF), which is one of the largest organization in Poland for Vocational Education and Training in the field of sport for all.
-She also cooperates with the Educational Research Institute (IBE) in Warsaw, which is an institution conducting interdisciplinary research concerning the functioning and effectiveness of the education system in Poland.
-For her achievements in modernizing the Polish system of educating exercise professionals Anna was awarded the Medal of the National Education Commission (2016) by the Polish Ministry of Education and the Bronze Medal for Services to Sport (2017) by the Polish Ministry of Sport and Tourism.
+She is an expert on education at the National Methodology-Training Centre of the Society for the Promotion of Physical Culture (KOMSz TKKF), which is one of the largest organisations in Poland for Vocational Education and Training in the field of sport for all.
+Anna also cooperates with the Educational Research Institute (IBE) in Warsaw, which is an institution conducting interdisciplinary research concerning the functioning and effectiveness of the education system in Poland.
+For her achievements in modernising the Polish system of educating exercise professionals Anna was awarded the Medal of the National Education Commission (2016) by the Polish Ministry of Education and the Bronze Medal for Services to Sport (2017) by the Polish Ministry of Sport and Tourism.

 Her research interests are bi-directional.
-On the one hand, she analyses the areas of knowledge, skills and competencies of exercise professionals in relation to the concept of European Qualification System.
-On the second hand, in the experimental studies she assess the influence of various exercise programmes on women’s health, including women in the pre- and postnatal period.
-Based on the results of scientific research and practical experience she has developed special training program "FemFit Mama" for women in pregnancy and postpartum, carried out in fitness clubs in Poland.
+On one hand, she analyses the areas of knowledge, skills and competencies of exercise professionals in relation to the concept of European Qualification System.
+Additionally, she assesses through experimental studies the influence of various exercise programmes on women’s health, including women in the pre- and postnatal period.
+Based on the results of scientific research and practical experience she has developed the special training program "FemFit Mama" for women in pregnancy and postpartum, which is implemented in fitness clubs in Poland.

 Anna is the author of over fifty scientific and popular-science papers in the field of women's health-related physical activity.